 Your WordPress account is separate from your live blog, which is what everyone else will see.
 Through WordPress, you will be able to do the fun parts of designing your blog and writing posts to share with the world.

 And that’s all there is to it!
-After following those 12 steps, you should have your very own piece of real estate on the web: your own blog!
+After about 10 minutes of following those easy steps, you should have your very own piece of real estate on the web: your own blog or freelance website!

-From here, you might want to learn the basics of using WordPress or find a theme to design your site.
-There is a learning curve if you’ve never setup a site before, but there are free resources for anything you need to know.
-It’s easy to get overwhelmed, but just take it one thing at a time.
-Resist the urge to get overwhelmed and enjoy the journey to becoming a blogger and having an awesome website that allows you to make money on your own time.
+From here, you might want to find a theme like Divi to design your site or learn the basics of using WordPress.
+There is a learning curve if you’ve never setup a site before, but there are free video tutorials for anything you need to know.
+It’s easy to get overwhelmed, but just take it one thing at a time and enjoy the journey to becoming a blogger and having an awesome website that allows you to make money on your own time.

-Congratulations on taking the leap to start your own blog!
-I hope that step-by-step guide to starting your own blog for beginners was helpful.
-It won’t be long before you’re the one teaching someone else how to start their own blog.
+Congratulations if you’ve taken the leap!
+I hope that step-by-step guide to starting a blog for beginners was helpful.
+It won’t be long before you’re the one making extra money from your website and teaching others how it’s done.